15h1k4/Ads-Click-Through-Rate-Prediction/README.md

           Gender: the user's gender;
           Country: the user's nation;
           Timestamp: the time the user accessed the webpage;
-          Ad Clicked: 1 if the user clicked on the ad, 0 otherwise;
+          Clicked on Ad: 1 if the user clicked on the ad, 0 otherwise;

-**Models used** - Logistic regression, Naive Bayes, Decision Tree (Pre-prunning), Random Forest (Pre-prunning)
+**Models used** - Logistic regression, Naive Bayes, Decision Tree, KNN, Random Forest